diegofernandezmontesinos/pokedexDFM/Vitruve Technical Test (Frontend) 454ae1e75fd343089aa1c4773106a681.md

 - **CRUD Operations**: The app should support:
     - Listing all Pokémon ✅
-    - Searching for Pokémon
+    - Searching for Pokémon ✅
     - Viewing Pokémon details
-    - Marking a Pokémon as a favorite
+    - Marking a Pokémon as a favorite ✅
     - Creating, reading, updating, and deleting custom Pokémon entries
-- **Extended Features**: Implement at least two of the following: pagination, virtualization, or filtering.
+- **Extended Features**: Implement at least two of the following: pagination, virtualization, or filtering(✅).
 - **Authentication**: Include sign-up, sign-in, and sign-out functionalities.
 Ensure that users can only access their data.
 - **Offline Functionality**: Ensure the app is functional offline.
 - **Deployment**: Deploy the app to a production environment and provide a URL.